MastrMatt/liteDB/README.md

 -   ZREM: (key, name) - Removes the element from the sorted set with the specified name.
 The sorted set is specified by key.
 Returns the number of elements removed.

 -   ZSCORE: (key, name) - Returns the score of the element with the specified name from the sorted set specified by key.
+Returns a float .
+Returns a null response if the element does not exist.

 -   ZQUERY: (key score name offset limit) -
     General query command meant to combine various typical Redis sorted cmds into one.